mainjs1/MFCAuto/src/main/README.md

 ---

-### connect(doLogin: boolean = true, onConnect: () => void = undefined): void
+### connect(doLogin: boolean = true): Promise
-Connects to MFC, optionally logs in, and invokes onConnect as soon as the socket connection to an MFC chat server has been established
+Connects to MFC, optionally logs in, and returns a Promise that resolves as soon as the socket connection to an MFC chat server has been established
 ```javascript
 //Most common case is simply to connect, log in, and start processing events
 client.connect();